7(a) Loan Program

 What is an SBA 7(a) Loan?

 Getting financing for your business can be challenging, especially for startups and entrepreneurs.
-The SBA 7(a) Loan is the SBA’s primary and most popular program that lets you get loan amounts up to $5 million to fund startup costs, purchase equipment, and more.
+The 7(a) Loan Program is the SBA’s primary and most popular program that can help you obtain loan amounts up to $5 million to fund startup costs, purchase equipment, and more.
 Learn more at SBA.gov.

-- Purchase land/buildings (including construction costs) up to 25-year maturity
+- Purchase land and buildings (including construction costs) with up to a 25-year maturity

 - Increase working capital